spacetelescope/jupyterhub-deploy/fuse/README.md

 The following high level workflow shows deploying fuse and jupyterhub.

 It also shows the reverse process of undeploying.

 Because jupyterhub leaves notebook pods untouched when the hub helm release is uninstalled, `undeploy-jupyterhub` also deletes all notebook pods in addition to the hub.
-Notebook pods are deleted because otherwise they leave dangling references to the PVC which prevents it and the PV from being deleted during fuse-undeploy.
-While possibly not required, deleting the hub prevents additional users from logging on and adding new references to the PVC.
+Notebook pods are deleted because otherwise they leave dangling references to the PVC which prevents it and the PV from being deleted during `fuse-undeploy`.
+Also deleting the hub prevents additional users from logging on and adding new references to the PVC.
+This process of re-deploying fuse while users are active is something which will no doubt evolve over time if FUSE-based S3 support is chosen at all.

 ```
-# Update setup-env and infrequent-env as needed
+# Update setup-env and infrequent-env as needed to set up the deployment

 $ deploy-fuse          # top level deployment,  build, push, deploy, status
 $ deploy-jupyterhub    # second so PVC exists to mount into notebook pods